am-impact/amnav/README.md

 ![Your own URL](https://raw.githubusercontent.com/am-impact/am-impact.github.io/master/img/readme/amnav/own-url.jpg "Your own URL")

-When you have saved your pages in the menu, you can edit them later by double clicking on the page, or use the setting button behind the page when you hover over a page.
+When you have saved your pages in the navigation, you can edit them later by double clicking on the page, or use the setting button behind the page when you hover over a page.

 ![Edit page](https://raw.githubusercontent.com/am-impact/am-impact.github.io/master/img/readme/amnav/edit-page.jpg "Edit page")

 ## Variables

-You have two ways to fetch your menu.
+You have two ways to fetch your navigation.
 You can get an array with your added pages, or let a&m nav create the HTML for you.

 ```
-{% set nav = craft.amNav.getNavRaw("yourMenuHandle") %}
+{% set nav = craft.amNav.getNavRaw("yourNavigationHandle") %}

 or

-{{ craft.amNav.getNav("yourMenuHandle") }}
+{{ craft.amNav.getNav("yourNavigationHandle") }}
 ```

 ## Build the way you like it